Questions about the program and the certificate

 You are very welcome to be on the list, whether you’re just curious, want to take a course here and there or just want to keep up.
 Email Neile and ask to be added, whether you’re currently a student or not.
 All are welcome.

-Questions about preservation internships and careers
+Questions about urban design careers

 What kind of career does the certificate program prepare me for?